Run/Debug Configuration: Mocha

 On this page:

-- Getting Access to the Run/Debug Configuration: Mocha Dialog Box
+- Getting access to the Run/Debug Configuration: Mocha dialog

 - Common options

-Getting Access to the Run/Debug Configuration: Mocha Dialog Box
+Getting access to the Run/Debug Configuration: Mocha dialog

 - Download and install the NodeJS runtime environment that contains the Node Package Manager(npm).